 A promising novel treatment claiming rapid relief from depression uses Esketamine.
 Esketamine is a nasal spray which can be administered under clinical supervision.
 It is generally considered safe and effective and is FDA approved for clinical use in United States.
 However, it is still under clinical research in Australia.

 Mindoc a clinic based out of Melbourne that provides effective treatment for mental illness, treating each patient with individual, empathic attention.
 You are welcomed to bring in your family or a friend for an appointment.
-Do get in touch with us and we will guide you systematically through the whole treatment process.
+Do get in touch with us on 61490029491 and we will guide you systematically through the whole treatment process.